It is Thursday, and as usual we have a new round of our poetry competition.

 I really need to borrow the Hubble to discover a planet with a single season – Spring…

-5 Responses to “DWT Poetry Competition: Twelfth Round”
+5 thoughts on “DWT Poetry Competition: Twelfth Round”

 This round is really a fun and thoughtful set of poems.
 Thanks so much to all of the writers.
 I will have to read them several times before choosing one to vote for.